wix-incubator/repluggable/README.md

 A package project is a regular Node project.

 Typically, it is set up with TypeScript, React, and Redux.
-The project must include dependency on `react-app-lego`.
+The project must include dependency on `repluggable`.

 The rest of the configuration (Babel, WebPack, Jest, etc) heavily depends on organization of you codebase and release pipeline, and is out of scope of this README.